postmanlabs/labs-docs/src/pages/docs/getting-started/using-scratch-pad.md

 1. Ensure you have a network connection to Postman, and log in.
 1. Switch to a workspace using the **Workspaces** menu at the top of Postman.
 For more information, see [Using and managing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/).

-> You can also select **Switch to a Workspace** from the Scratch Menu notice at the top of the screen.
+> You can also select **Switch to a Workspace** from the Scratch Menu global banner at the top of the screen.

 ## Exporting data from the Scratch Pad